awwaiid/thelackthereof/Music_Gear_and_Setup.md

 a2jmidid -e &
 </code>

-I also have a shut down script (triggered from qjackctl), which just undoes the PulseAudio -> Jack:
+I also have a shut down script, which just undoes the PulseAudio -> Jack:

 <code>
 pacmd set-default-sink 0